scalable-react/scalable-react-boilerplate/README.md

 7. Immutable JS
   - Immutable JS is installed by default, but not used in the example application.
 By combining React.PureComponent, reselect and immutable.js, you will get some serious rendering performance enhancements.

-## Experimental Features

-### GraphQL / Apollo Features
-This framework includes some basic setup for GraphQL and ApolloClient.
-You will have to setup your own GraphQL Server.
-Alternatively, take a look at the [GraphQL Anywhere](https://github.com/apollostack/graphql-anywhere) package (not installed), which would allow you to process GraphQL queries client-side.

-The setup includes the ability to generate the boilerplate to create GraphQL / ApolloClient queries and mutations within your containers.
-It also adds the eslint-graphql-plugin to lint your collocated GraphQL queries / mutations.
-The way it works is to load a schema.json file to create an AST of your GraphQL schema.
-You will need to provide your own schema.json file and leave it in the `/config/schema/` folder.

-Take a look at the [Example Apps](https://github.com/RyanCCollins/scalable-react-boilerplate#example-apps) section to see examples of GraphQL configuration in practice.

-If you do not need to use graphql, take a look at the [sans-apollo](https://github.com/RyanCCollins/scalable-react-boilerplate/tree/sans-apollo) branch for a reference implementation without GraphQL / Apollo.

-### Flow
-Static types are all the rage in Front End JavaScript land right now.

-We feel that the use of Static types is paramount in the evolution of JavaScript and as such have integrated the Flow static type-checking library.

-The nice thing about Flow is that you can gradually introduce it into your app, much like we have done with the example code of this boilerplate.
-You can see a couple of examples of Flow in use in the project in the components directory.
-If this is not a feature you desire, then do not add the `// @flow` comment in any files.

-We have provided library definitions within the [`config/flow-typed`](https://github.com/RyanCCollins/scalable-react-boilerplate/tree/master/config/flow-typed) folder and have also provided some useful configuration within the `.flowconfig` file.

 # Documentation